LUBS3005 - Module Reading List

 For the current British government stance on project appraisal see:

 H.M.
-Treasury: Appraisal and Evaluation in Central Government (HMSO 2003).
+Treasury: Appraisal and Evaluation in Central Government (HMSO 2003) - parts were updated in 2011.
 This may be found at:

 and for development projects, an alternative with many brief case studies is: